Skip to Content

 Sulphur Mountain Boardwalk

 At the highest point of Sulphur Mountain, Sanson Peak was a vital weather station, recording weather from 1903 to the mid-30s.
-While you can’t go into the building, peering through the windows, you can see the humble dwelling.
+We peered through the windows to see the humble dwelling.

 Vermillion Lakes